 - Made up by representatives from FIS/NSA, the ROC and a someone to represent the athletes.
 The Jury may change between races in the same event (usually a change of referee):

 - Technical Delegate (TD)

 - Chief of Race

-- Referee (often a coach)
+- o Referee (often a coach)

 - Their task is to ensure that the official practice and the race itself follow the TICR rules.

-- Decisions are made by vote (if required); the TD's vote is the casting vote
+- Decisions are made by vote (if required); the TD's vote is the casting vote (except for WC, WSC and WJSC where the Race Director is the Chair of Jury)

 - The Jury cannot include a racer

 - During a race the Jury shoould normally be positioned along the length of the course to see all elements (where possible)

 - The Jury will work on their own radio net